 Via the Panitanki Border Crossing

 The Panitanki border crossing, to Kakarbhitta in far eastern Nepal, is accessible from Siliguri in West Bengal.
 It's most utilized by people traveling from Darjeeling, Kolkata, Sikkim and the rest of northeast India.
-Buses and shared jeeps run to the border from Siliguri, Kalimpong, and Gangtok in Sikkim.
-There are regular buses to Kathmandu (14-16 hours) and Pokhara (15 hours) from Kakarbhitta.
+Buses, taxis and shared jeeps run to the border from Siliguri, Kalimpong, and Gangtok in Sikkim.
+The border crossing is open 24 hours, and is quiet and simple.
+It kinds of feels like being in the middle of nowhere!
+There are regular buses to Kathmandu (14 to 16 hours) and Pokhara (15 hours) from Kakarbhitta.
 It's worth stopping at Chitwan National Park on the way to break the journey.
-Get off the bus at Sauraha (9 hours from Kakarbhitta), which is the closest town and travel hub to the park.
+Get off the bus at Sauraha (nine hours from Kakarbhitta), which is the closest town and travel hub to the park.

 06 of 07

 Via the Banbasa Border Crossing